Council Member Patricia Kelley

 In 2003, Trish led the City Council to establish Mission Viejo as a City of Character.
 She helped to develop a city-wide character program, which focuses on a different character quality each month.
 She wrote the curriculum, which is provided to the City’s 25 schools, various City facilities, and featured on the City website.
 The program has received awards at the state and national levels.
 Trish has been a presenter at state and national conferences, teaching other organizations how to bring similar character programs to their communities.

-Trish serves on the Southern California Association of Governments (SCAG) Transportation Committee and is the alternate on the Transportation Corridor Agencies Board of Directors.
+Trish serves on the Southern California Association of Governments (SCAG) Transportation Committee and the Transportation Corridor Agencies Board of Directors.
 In addition, she is a member of the CUSD/Mission Viejo Ad Hoc Committee, the Integrated Solid Waste Services Ad Hoc Committee, and the Southern Orange County Watershed Management Area Executive Committee.
 She is a member of the Mission Viejo Community of Character Committee and the Mission Viejo Drug Prevention Coalition.

 The Marine Corps brought Trish and her husband, Jack, here in 1977 when he served as a pilot at the Marine Corps Air Station at El Toro.
 Trish has been volunteering in the community since she moved to Mission Viejo.
 She has been an active volunteer in church, youth sports, Boy Scouts/Girl Scouts, Relay for Life, Saddleback College Foundation, and served as PTA President at three different schools.
 The Kelleys have three grown children and eight young grandchildren.
 Trish continues to understand and support children’s issues through her involvement with her grandchildren and by staying in touch with our Mission Viejo school principals.
 She is an active member of Compass Bible Church.